Analysis | All About the U.S. Separating Families at Its Border: QuickTake

 5. Does this policy apply to asylum seekers?

-It’s legal for asylum seekers to approach the southern U.S. border at a port of entry and request asylum.
-Department of Homeland Security Secretary Kirstjen Nielsen has said that it is not U.S. policy to separate asylum seekers from their children.
+It’s legal for asylum seekers to approach the southern U.S. border at an official port of entry and request asylum.
+Homeland Security Secretary Kirstjen Nielsen has said that it is not the policy of the U.S. to separate asylum seekers from their children.
+But some media reports suggest otherwise.
+Republican Senators Susan Collins of Maine and Jeff Flake of Arizona wrote to Nielsen on June 16 asking if asylum seekers were also being separated from their children.

-“As I have said many times before, if you are seeking asylum for your family, there is no reason to break the law and illegally cross between ports of entry,” Nielsen wrote in a tweet June 17.
-“For those seeking asylum at ports of entry, we have continued the policy from previous administrations and will only separate if the child is in danger, there is no custodial relationship between ‘family’ members, or if the adult has broken a law.”

-However, lawmakers have said they are hearing reports that it is difficult for people to seek asylum.

 6. Where are the children and parents being taken?